color-js/color.js/docs/adaptation.md

 CAT16 gives somewhat better predictions that CAT02, particularly with vivid non-white illuminants.

-CAT16 has been criticized by Smet &amp Ma for incorrectly scaling by a reference white luminance, which is usually but not always 1.0.
+CAT16, as originally published, has been criticized by Smet & Ma for incorrectly scaling by a reference white luminance, which is usually but not always 1.0.
-Our implementation omits this scaling.
+Our implementation omits this scaling, which is becoming recommended practice.

 CAT16 defines both a one-stage and a two-stage CAT;
 in the latter, colors are first adapted to an equal-energy white and then to the destination white in a second step.
-We have only implemented the one-stage CAT.
+We have only implemented the one-stage CAT, which gived idential results for full adaptation.

 ## Using CATs